ceph/ceph/doc/rados/api/librados-intro.rst

 Python uses the ``admin`` id and the ``ceph`` cluster name by default, and will read the standard ``ceph.conf`` file if the conffile parameter is set to the empty string.
-The Python binding converts C-based errors into Python exceptions.
+The Python binding converts C++ errors into exceptions.

 .. code-block:: python